isomerpages/moe-methodistgirlssch/_admissions/Financial Assistance Scheme/Primary School.md

 **OBJECTIVE**

-1\.
-The objective of the Ministry of Education (MOE) Financial Assistance Scheme (FAS) is to help financially needy Singaporean students in Government and Government-aided schools to meet basic schooling expenses.
+The MOE FAS aims to help financially needy Singaporean students in Government and Government-aided schools meet basic schooling expenses.

 **ELIGIBILITY CRITERIA**

-2\.
-Student must be a Singapore citizen enrolled in a Government or Government-aided school and meets either one of the following criteria:
+Students must be Singapore Citizens and meet either one of the following criteria:

 a.
-Gross household income (GHI) as at the time of application does not exceed $3,000 per month; or
+Gross household income (GHI) as at the time of application does not exceed $4,000 per month; or
 b.
-Household per capita income (PCI) as at the time of application does not exceed $750 per month.
+Household per capita income (PCI) as at the time of application does not exceed $1,000 per month.

-PCI = Monthly GHI / No. of members in the same household
+PCI = Monthly GHI ÷ Number of members in the same household

 **HOUSEHOLD MEMBERS**